-We built the subfloor in our van conversion for stability and longevity to “stand” the test of time.
+We built the subfloor in our camper van conversion for stability and longevity to “stand” the test of time.
 Down the road, if we want to change our layout and refresh the van, we want to just re-arrange some cabinets.
 We don’t want to make any changes to the subfloor!

-- Cabinets and interior elements are bolted to van walls, not the floor.
+Cabinets and interior elements are bolted to van walls, not the floor.
 In a car accident, these hold our cabinets and everything in place.
 The subfloor is for standing on and that’s it.
 It doesn’t provide structural integrity for any of our build

 Awkward Van Spot

-In the end, we placed 1.5” tall lumberin the low spots as joists, then 1” polyiso sitting on the ribs.
-The specific lumber was 2” x 3” (actual measurement 1.5” x 2.5”).
+In the end, we placed 1.5” tall lumberin the low spots as joists, and 1” polyiso sitting on the ribs.
+The lumber was 2” x 3” (actual measurement 1.5” x 2.5”).

 How far apart should the joists be, both side-to-side and front-to-back?
 We can say that our subfloor feels super sturdy!
 Side-to-side spacing between our joists is 18 inches on center at its greatest.
-The span rating for 1/2 inch plywood is 32/16, or 32” between joists when plywood is sheathing for a roof (not much expected weight on it), and 16 inches as a floor (lots of expected weight on it).
+This span rating for plywood defines how far apart joists can be.
+The span rating for 1/2 inch plywood is 32/16.
+That’s 32” when plywood is sheathing for a roof (not much expected weight on it), and 16 inches as a floor (lots of expected weight on it).

 The edges of the plywood sheets are their weakest spot.
 We used four 4×8 sheets of plywood.